- Andy Mantsch

 A View of Malibu

-It doesn’t always take a new and beautiful stadium to make baseball experiences good ones.
+It doesn’t always take a new and beautiful stadium to make baseball experiences good.
 Sometimes all it takes is a hot dog, a game, and a view.
-And at Eddy D. Field Stadium, oh!. what a view it is.
-Situated in Malibu overlooking the Pacific Ocean, sometimes it’s hard to focus on the game with such a calming setting.
+And at Eddy D. Field Stadium, oh! what a view it is.
+Situated in Malibu overlooking the Pacific Ocean, sometimes it’s hard to focus on the game in such a calming setting.
 The stadium itself doesn’t hold much in terms of glitz and glamour, but when you’re based in Malibu, who cares?